32x32 RGB LED Matrix Panel - 6mm pitch

 These panels require 13 digital pins (6 bit data, 7 bit control) and a good 5V supply, up to 2A per panel.
 We suggest our 2A regulated 5V adapter and then connecting a 2.1mm jack.
 Please check out our tutorial for more details!

-Comes with: a single 32x32 RGB panel, two IDC cables and a power cable.
+Comes with: a single 32x32 RGB panel, one IDC cable and a power cable.
 If we happen to get them from the factory we also include 4 mounting screws and mini-magnets (it appears these are often mounted on a magnetic base).

 Keep in mind that these displays are designed to be driven by FPGAs or other high speed processors: they do not have built in PWM control of any kind.
 Instead, you're supposed to redraw the screen over and over to 'manually' PWM the whole thing.
 On a 16 MHz arduino, we managed to squeeze 12-bit color (4096 colors) with 40% CPU usage but this display would really shine if driven by any FPGA, CPLD, Propeller, XMOS or other high speed multi-core controller.
 The good news is that the display is pre-white balanced with nice uniformity so if you turn on all the LEDs it's not a particularly tinted white.